valdojoao/MasterThesis/README.md

 ## Milestones
 The implemented algorithm was able to overcome the Viola-Jones weakness such as:
 <br> Unable to detect faces that are rotated to a certain degree
- Fail when the faces are very dark while the background is relatively light
+ Failure when the faces are very dark while the background is relatively light
-<br> Fail on significantly occluded faces, if the eyes are occluded, the detector fails
+<br> Failure on significantly occluded faces, if the eyes are occluded, the detector fails

 Other important milestones of my thesis were:<br>
 a) Development of an algorithm able to determine the best histogram equalization function to apply on each specific scenario.<br>